buxtronix/phev2mqtt/README.md

 #### Home Assistant discovery

 The client supports [Home Assistant MQTT Discovery](https://www.home-assistant.io/docs/mqtt/discovery/) by default.

+After initial discovery, re-run the binary for the entities to appear.

 You can disable this with `--ha_discovery=false` or change the discovery prefix, the default is `--ha_discovery_prefix=homeassistant`.